KaterinaLupacheva/ramonak.io/content/posts/2020-05-19--React-Google-Analytics.md

 ![devices](/posts/react-ga/browsers-devices.JPG)

-The source code of the **Custom Google Analytics Dashboard**, as well as the code fragments, which are used in this blog post,  is available in [this GitHub repo](https://github.com/KaterinaLupacheva/react-google-analytics-dashboard).
+The source code of the **Custom Google Analytics Dashboard**, as well as the code fragments, which are used in this blog post,  are available in [this GitHub repo](https://github.com/KaterinaLupacheva/react-google-analytics-dashboard).